wrike/parallel_retries_runner/README.md

 It's an implementation of parallel retries for Java + Maven + JUnit 5 stack.

-WARNING: Parallel retries mode ignores JUnit5 synchronisation mechanisms, which are set up via @Execution, @ResourceLock and @Isolated annotations.
+WARNING: Parallel retries mode ignores JUnit 5 synchronisation mechanisms, which are set up via @Execution, @ResourceLock and @Isolated annotations.

 This project contains three following modules: